julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 Configuration can be pushed in as environment variables, secrets or configs.
 To use these values you need to set a powershell script to run when the container starts, this will need to be copied into the container from your setup folder during the container build.
-The default entypoint was probably ServiceMonitor.exe, we can change it as below to use config-runtime.ps1 as what runs when the container starts.
-The last step of config-runtime.ps1 will need to call ServiceMonitor.exe so the container doesn't exit immediately.
+The default entypoint was probably ServiceMonitor.exe, we can change it (See below) to use bootstrap.ps1 when the container starts.
+The last step of bootstrap.ps1 will need to call ServiceMonitor.exe, or tail a log file so the container doesn't exit immediately.

 <pre class="prettyprint" >
 # Sets the file that will execute when the container starts